greenwoodents/greenwoodents/source/_posts/khanovaskola.md

 <div id="description" class="description">
 Khan Academy had 400 millions views on YouTube in 2014.
 Khanova škola is their Czech younger brother.
-_It’s like a dream to work on a product that is working, people use it everyday and it’s even free._
+_It’s like a dream to work on a product that is live, thousands of people use it everyday and it’s even free._
 </div>

 ##Homepage & onboarding